FREEDIVING FREQUENTLY ASKED QUESTIONS

 Is it a problem that I don’t know how to swim?

 We have a lot of experience working with people who don’t know how to swim, and even teach freediving to those who have very basic swimming skills.
-However, we recommend you know how to swim before coming on our trips and do let us know if you are in doubt of your swimming ability so we can make the necessary safety preparations with regards to number of instructors.
+However, we recommend you know how to swim before coming on our signature trips and do let us know if you are in doubt of your swimming ability so we can make the necessary safety preparations with regards to number of instructors.

 Is freediving dangerous?